joshhchun/Java-Spring-Boot-Request-and-Complaint-Handler/README.md

 # Spring-Boot-RESTful-API
-A simple fullstack application built with Java Spring Boot, React, and PostgreSQL to handle a pesudo-company's requests and complaints from users.
+A simple fullstack application built with Java Spring Boot, Spring Data JPA, Hibernate, ReactJS, and PostgreSQL to handle a pesudo-company's requests and complaints from users.

 ## Posting a Request or a Complaint